bunsbof/radial-scroll-interactions/README.md

 ## Installing & Running App

-First run `npm install` and after that `parcel index.html` and navigate to `http://localhost:1234/`.
+First run `npm install` and after that `npm start` and navigate to `http://localhost:whatever the port is`.
 The app will automatically reload if you change any of the source files.